wix-incubator/corvid-external-db-mysql-adapter/README.md

 The configuration is a JSON object that contains three **required** keys at the root:

-- `secretKey` must contain the secret key that you will use when configuring the connector in the Wix Editor.
-Each request to your connector will contain this secret key under the _requestContext_ key within the payload.
+- `secretKey` must contain the secret key that you will use when configuring the adapter in the Wix Editor.
+Each request to your adapter will contain this secret key under the _requestContext_ key within the payload.
-- `allowedOperations` lists all the operations that this connector will be allowed to perform.
-For example, if you want to create a connector that allows read-only access, you can limit these operations to `["get", "find", "count"]`.
+- `allowedOperations` lists all the operations that this adapter will be allowed to perform.
+For example, if you want to create a adapter that allows read-only access, you can limit these operations to `["get", "find", "count"]`.
 - `sqlConfig` defines the configuration that will be used to connect to your SQL instance.
 If you are using Google Cloud SQL as your MySQL hosting solution, the format will be similar to the one shown in the example configuration file.
 All available configuration options are documented in the [mysqljs/mysql](https://github.com/mysqljs/mysql#connection-options) driver repository.

 An example configuration can be found in `config.example.json` file.

 ### Instance Size

-The default AppEngine instance size that this connector runs on is configured to be **F4_1G**.
+The default AppEngine instance size that this adapter runs on is configured to be **F4_1G**.
 It works well for large tables of several gigabytes or larger and executing complex and large queries.

 If you have a smaller database, you may benefit from choosing a smaller instance type (thus costing less).
 All the available instance types are documented in the [Google AppEngine Pricing](https://cloud.google.com/appengine/pricing) page.
 You can change the instance type in `app.yaml` file at the root of the project.